 Here’s a map and list of the most well-known Germanic tribes all thought to originate from the Nordic Bronze Age culture that was dominant in Scandinavia and Northern Germany.
 I’ve included the area(s) they’re most associated with, as well as a brief summary of their history in the table below the map.

 The Germanic tribes had a huge impact on European history, forging multiple influential kingdoms and even empires that ruled the continent for hundreds and hundreds of years in the ashes of the Roman Empire.

-These kingdoms became predecessors to the modern-day countries of England, France, Germany, Italy, and Spain, the Netherlands, Sweden, Denmark, Norway, Iceland, the Faroe Islands, and Greenland (to name a few).
+These kingdoms became predecessors to the modern-day countries of England, France, Germany, Italy, Spain, the Netherlands, Sweden, Denmark, Norway, Iceland, and the Faroe Islands (to name a few).

 I made a map showing the extent of the Germanic Tribes and Kingdoms at the fall of the Roman Empire around 476 CE:

 Scandinavians are considered a North Germanic people, and all the Scandinavian languages (Swedish, Danish, Norwegian) are in the North Germanic language group (what is also referred to as the Nordic languages when including Icelandic and Faroese also).